Campus of University of the Philippines Los Baños: Buildings and landmarks

+Many of the prominent buildings in the campus were designed by Leandro Locsin, a National Artist for Architecture who is known for his extensive use of concrete and simplistic designs.
+He designed the following buildings: Dioscoro L. Umali Hall, U.P.
+Student Union Building, Obdulia F. Sison Hall (formerly the Continuing Education Center), Searca Residence Hotel (formerly SEARCA Dormitory Building), Men's Residence Hall, Women's Residence Hall, Rizal Memorial Centenary Carillon, and the National Arts Center.

-The Dioscoro L. Umali Hall, an auditorium named after Dean Dioscoro L. Umali, was built during Umali's US$6-million and ₱23-million (US$533,000) Five-Year Development Program implemented in 1965.
+The Dioscoro L. Umali Hall, an auditorium named after National Scientist Dioscoro L. Umali, was built during Umali's US$6-million and ₱23-million (US$533,000) Five-Year Development Program implemented in 1965.
 Arkitekturang Filipino, a collaboration of the National Commission for Culture and the Arts and the United Architects of the Philippines, calls it a "clear example of his distinct architecture", and notes its resemblance to the Nicanor Abelardo Hall at the Cultural Center of the Philippines.
-It houses the Sining Makiling art gallery.
+It houses the Sining Makiling Art Gallery, an art space dedicated to showcasing contemporary and traditional Filipino art, particularly works by emerging and established artists connected to the university and local communities..

-The Main Library, with a floor area of 6336 m2 and a seating capacity of 510, is the largest library in UPLB.
-It holds 195,282 volumes, theses, and digital sources, and 1,215 serial titles.
-It was originally built as the SEARCA library in 1974.
-It was eventually transferred to the university as the successor of the University of the Philippines College of Agriculture Library.
-It is believed to be the largest agricultural library in Asia.

 The Rizal Memorial Centenary Carillon, built in 1996, is named after Philippine National Hero José Rizal.
 It has 37 bells ranging from F three octaves below middle C up to G above middle C, making it the second largest non-traditional carillon in the Asia-Pacific region in terms of number of bells.
 It is one of only two non-traditional carillons in the Philippines.

 The Student Union Building houses the offices of the Office of Student Affairs, University Food Service, University Student Council, and UPLB Perspective (the official student publication of UPLB).
 The Student Union, along with the three aforementioned buildings, was designed by Locsin.

+The Bienvenido Maria Gonzalez Hall houses the offices of the UPLB Administration and University Library.
+With a floor area of 6336 m2 and a seating capacity of 510, the UPLB University Library is the largest library building in UPLB.
+It holds 195,282 volumes, theses, and digital sources, and 1,215 serial titles.
+It was originally built as the SEARCA library in 1974 and was designed by architect Felipe M. Mendoza.
+It was eventually transferred to the university as the successor of the University of the Philippines College of Agriculture Library.
+It is believed to be the largest agricultural library in Asia.

 A replica of the Oblation and the Philippine Pegasus (also referred to as the Pegaraw; a winged tamaraw) were sculpted by National Artist Napoleon Abueva.
 The original Oblation is a 3.5 m statue by Guillermo Tolentino, Abueva's mentor, commissioned in 1935 by UP President Rafael Palma.
 The sculpture is based on the second stanza of Rizal's Mi último adiós (Spanish for My last farewell).
 A replica of the Oblation can be found on each of the major UP campuses, and has become the campuses' identifying landmark.